Cookie04CZ/GlyphRepair/README.md

 You can further expand these results if you run GlyphRepair with -v or --verbose option.

 # Building Windows EXE from source
-To ensure transparency and allow verification of the binary, you can compile the executable directly from the source code.
+To ensure transparency and to allow for verification of the binary, you can compile the executable directly from the source code.
 The project uses **PyInstaller** for compilation, optimized by excluding unused PySide6 and standard modules to minimize the final file size.
 There are two recommended ways to build the executable:

 ## Standard Build
 This command generates a standalone executable by explicitly stripping away heavy modules that are not required by the application (such as Qml, WebEngine, or Multimedia):